solevallejos/harrypotter/README.md

 ## Unresolved Detected Issues
 Both problems do not prevent the compilation of the project, but I believe it's important to mention them.
 They were not resolved due to time constraints.

-- Local storage is not functioning correctly on some occasions.
+- ~~Local storage is not functioning correctly on some occasions.~~ The issue was bigger than I thought so I decided to fix it.
 - In the console, there are two errors related to styled components.